Hinatsumi98/Cosmoem/README.md

  2. Pick the **Fallout 4 Anniversary Edition** option from the game filter drop-down box (or use the search bar to find the modlist).
  3. Press the download arrow on the Cosmoem UI card and wait for it to download
  4. Set the `Installation Location` to a folder such as `C:\Cosmoem`.
-    > - **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, OneDrive, etc.), or in your Skyrim's Steam folder**
+    > - **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, OneDrive, etc.), or in your Fallout 4's Steam folder**
     > - The `Downloads Location` does not need to be on an SSD, but it makes installing faster.
 You can set this location to an HDD for the sake of saving space.
  5. Download the files from the [Missing Manual Downloads](#missing-manual-downloads) section and place them in your designated `Downloads Location` folder.
  6. Press the `Install` button.